paul-wolf/yewdoc-client/readme.md

 Make sure you are in the directory and execute the install command:

     ./install.sh

+> Currently pandoc must be installed following the instructions specific
+> to your operating system.

 That should be all that is required.